MichaelGrafnetter/webauthn-interop/Documentation/API/DSInternals.Win32.WebAuthn.Adapter.WebAuthnApiAdapter.md

 ### <a id="DSInternals_Win32_WebAuthn_Adapter_WebAuthnApiAdapter_AuthenticatorGetAssertion_Fido2NetLib_AssertionOptions_System_Nullable_Fido2NetLib_Objects_AuthenticatorAttachment__"></a> AuthenticatorGetAssertion\(AssertionOptions, AuthenticatorAttachment?\)

-Signs a challenge and other collected data into an assertion, which is used as a credential.
+Requests a signed assertion from the authenticator confirming the user's consent to a specific transaction, such as signing in or completing a purchase.

 ```csharp
 public AuthenticatorAssertionRawResponse AuthenticatorGetAssertion(AssertionOptions options, AuthenticatorAttachment? authenticatorAttachment = null)